InfluxGraph/influxgraph/README.rst

   :alt: Documentation Status

-This project started as a re-write of `graphite-influxdb <https://github.com/vimeo/graphite-influxdb>`_, now a separate project.
+This project started as a re-write of `graphite influxdb <https://github.com/vimeo/graphite-influxdb>`_, now a separate project.

 Installation